schneems/schneems/_posts/2017-08-09-coder-frozen-in-2009-awakens-to-find-frontend-development-not-awful.md

 Now when the browser gets to this line, they start downloading it in the background.

-Pros: Page loads faster, seems more responsive
+Pros: Page loads faster, seems more responsive.

 Cons: Any JS that expects to interact with the DOM must be wrapped in an event handler (more on that later).

 ## jQuery Isn't necessary